-CLK is a consultant for Advanced Recovery Systems in the development and opening of a facility for traumatized firefighters.
+CLK is the national consultant for Advanced Recovery Systems.
 CLK is an author of references cited in this topic.

-Professor Craig L. Katz would like to gratefully acknowledge Dr R. Gregg Dwyer and Dr Mindy T. Fullilove, previous contributors to this monograph.
-MTF is the author of some studies referenced in this monograph.
+Professor Craig L. Katz would like to gratefully acknowledge Dr R. Gregg Dwyer and Dr Mindy T. Fullilove, previous contributors to this topic.
+MTF is the author of some studies referenced in this topic.
 RGD declares that he has no competing interests.

 The Nancy and Ray L. Hunt Chair in Crisis Psychiatry and Professor of Psychiatry